California’s Open Container Laws and Violation Penalties

 • the living quarters of a motorhome or camper.

-The owners and drivers of these vehicles are also exempt from the laws that prohibit storage of open containers in vehicles.
+The owners and drivers of these vehicles are also exempt from the laws that prohibit the storage of open containers in vehicles.

 Fines and Jail Time for Open Container Violations in California